moveeleven-data/kardiaflow/infra/README.md

 # 3. Using Databricks UI, generate PAT.

-# 4. In shell, fresh Databricks PAT:
+# 4. In local IDE, export fresh Databricks PAT:
 export DATABRICKS_PAT=""

 # 5. Generate & store SAS in Databricks by running the following command:
 bash infra/gen_sas.sh

----

-Teardown Instructions
+# 6. Teardown Instructions.
 Destroys all dev resources, including managed RGs.

-# From the project root
+From the project root, run:

 ./infra/teardown.sh

 This script will: